Will-Neal/python-node-module-remover-script/README.md

 ## Installation

 Clone the repo and drag the nm_remove.py file to the root of the folder containing all of your projects with node_modules.
-Use `python nm_remove.py` to run the script.
-Simple as that.

 Honestly. the script is so short, you could easily just start a python file with the same or your desired name and copy and paste it from the nm_remove.py file to your file.
-Use the same command and say goodbye to those node_modules.

 ## Usage

 This script is super simple to use.
+Use `python nm_remove.py` to run the script.
+Simple as that.
+Say goodbye to all of those node_modules.

+## License

+MIT but who cares?
+Currently it's the os package firing off some basic commands you can find on stack overflow.
+Steal it, use it, modify it, I don't feel like I own it.

+## Future Development

+I would like to implement some user interaction to allow you to point it at a specific directory or file path and to give the user basic options like viewing the paths of the node_modules folders before deleting.
+Nothing crazy.